 \subsection{RSA kinetics at low packing density}

 While Feder's law describes the kinetics of packing growth for a very large number of iterations $N$, the available surface function (ASF) is used to describe it in the limit of small $N$.
 ASF is defined as the probability of successful adsorption at a given $\theta$ \cite{Ricci1992,Schaaf1995}.
 Formally, the solution of the equation $\text{ASF}(\theta) = 0$ gives saturated packing density; however, the exact formula is known only for one-dimensional systems \cite{Wang2000}, and a perturbative approach fails to predict the correct saturated densities.
-Instead, one usually considers ASF up to the second-order in $\theta$
+Instead, ASF is usually considered up to the second order in $\theta$